-Audit Risk Management's source of assurance Planned audit work Fir nancial statements risks 1 Risk of material misstatement caused by management override of controls Owing to the nature of this risk, assurances from management are not Detailed testing of journal entries.
-Review of accounting ISA 240 requires that audit work is applicable in this estimates. planned to consider the risk of fraud, which is presumed to be a significant risk in any audit.
-This includes consideration of the risk of management override of controls to change the position disclosed in the financial statements.
+∆ Audit Risk Management's source of assurance Planned audit work Fir nancial statements risks 1 Risk of material misstatement caused by management override of controls Owing to the nature of this risk, assurances from management are not Detailed testing of journal entries.Review of accounting ISA 240 requires that audit work is planned to consider the risk of fraud, which is presumed to be a significant risk in any audit.
+This includes consideration of the risk of management override of controls to change the position disclosed in the financial statements. applicable in this instance. estimates.
 Focused testing of accruals and prepayments.
 Evaluation of significant transactions that are outside the normal course of business.
-2 Risk of material misstatement Income is closely Analytical procedures on
+2 Risk of material misstatement Expenditure is closely Analytical procedures on monitored and discussed at budget monitoring meetings.
+Significant expenditure streams.